Brian Henderson (television presenter): Awards

-Personal life
+Personal life and death

 Henderson was married to Mardi Ozoux from 1966 until his death.
 Together, they had two children, Nicole and Jodie.
 He also had two children from his first marriage.

 Henderson revealed he had throat cancer in 2014.
 He previously had other cancers; doctors said his prognosis was good.
 In February 2020, it was announced that Henderson had kidney cancer and that he had opted not to receive treatment.

-Death

 Henderson died on 5 August 2021 at his home in Sydney, at the age of 89.
 A private funeral was held on 16 August, in front of a limited number of family members including his 5 grandchildren (Jess, Jamie, Jade, Thomas and Charles) due to COVID-19 restrictions in place at the time.